indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/NetworkingManagement.md

 ---
 # Networking Management

-To view the networks that of particular Instance, navigate to the [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Networking** tab.
+To view the networks of particular Instance, navigate to [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Networking** tab.

-The Networking and NICs section list all the networks that a Linux Instance is attached to.

 ![Networking Management](img/NetworkingManagement.png)